 In the period, ICR has worked on refining the concept of the virtual culinary institute.
 This has included initial work to clarify R&D components, mapping partner institutions and people, networking and relation building, work with funding applications and more.
-This also includes work with the Biebmu network.
-Funding applications have been developed for various funding sources.
+Funding applications have been developed.
+The work has also included initiating and planning an Arctic Indigenous Peoples ́ Food Congress, cf. work on the EALLU project.